-Note: If a valid work order is typed in at the meter and the workouder uses that meter's fluid and is assigned to that meter's device group, the system will move the work order to that meter.
+NOTE: If a valid workorder is typed in at the meter and the workouder uses that meter's fluid and is assigned to that meter's device group, the system will move the workorder to that meter.

 • Duplicate Work Order Notification: YES/NO option.
-When YES is selected, a notification will be sent each time a duplicate work order is completed within a specified amount of time.
+When YES is selected there will be a notification sent each time a Duplicate Work Order is completed within the specified amount of time.